About Dr Guy Fisher

 -

 Fellowship training refers to additional, highly specialised training undertaken after becoming a specialist.
-I have completed fellowship training in advanced laparoscopic (keyhole) surgery through the AGES-accredited Advanced Endoscopic Surgery Training Program (AGES AATP) at The Royal Women’s Hospital in Melbourne, as well as fellowship training in advanced gynaecological and early pregnancy ultrasound at University College London Hospitals.
+I have completed fellowship training in advanced laparoscopic surgery through the AGES-accredited Advanced Endoscopic Surgery Training Program (AGES AATP) at The Royal Women's Hospital in Melbourne, and fellowship training in advanced gynaecological and early pregnancy ultrasound at University College London Hospitals.

 -

-Advanced pelvic ultrasound involves detailed, structured assessment of the uterus, ovaries, and surrounding pelvic structures, using techniques that go beyond routine imaging.
-It allows conditions such as endometriosis, adenomyosis, fibroids, and pelvic adhesions to be identified more accurately and mapped in detail, which helps guide treatment and surgical planning when needed.
+Advanced pelvic ultrasound involves detailed, structured assessment of the uterus, ovaries, and surrounding pelvic structures using techniques that go beyond routine imaging.
+It allows conditions such as endometriosis, adenomyosis, fibroids, and pelvic adhesions to be identified more accurately and mapped in detail, guiding treatment and surgical planning.
+Crucially, it can confirm a diagnosis that previously required surgery to establish — meaning many patients avoid a diagnostic operation entirely.

 -

 Yes.
-In addition to private practice, I hold a public hospital appointment with Te Whatu Ora Counties Manukau (Middlemore Hospital), where I have been appointed to develop and lead a new Gynaecology Assessment Unit for acute gynaecology and early pregnancy presentations, with ultrasound integrated at the core of assessment and decision-making.
-I am also appointed to operate as part of the hospital’s specialist endometriosis team.
+In addition to private practice, I hold a public hospital appointment with Te Whatu Ora Counties Manukau at Middlemore Hospital, where I have been appointed to develop and lead a new Gynaecology Assessment Unit for acute gynaecology and early pregnancy presentations, with ultrasound integrated at the core of assessment and decision-making.
+I also form part of the hospital's specialist endometriosis team.

 -

-I completed my medical training in New Zealand, followed by specialist training in London and Melbourne at internationally recognised centres for gynaecological surgery and ultrasound.
-This includes training at University College London Hospitals and The Royal Women’s Hospital in Melbourne.
+I completed my medical training in New Zealand, followed by specialist training in London and Melbourne at internationally recognised centres for gynaecological surgery and ultrasound — including University College London Hospitals and The Royal Women's Hospital, Melbourne.